apacal/apacalblog/README.md

+#apacalblog
-#apacalblog is a simple cms, is based on ThinkPHP framwork.
+apacalblog is a simple cms, is based on ThinkPHP framwork

 ##Home page
 [cms.apacal.cn](http://cms.apacal.cn)